Your First Year: Frequently Asked Questions (FAQs)

 FAQs for Current First-Year Students

 A: Sometimes, things don’t go as planned.
-If something unexpected and beyond your control prevents you from fulfilling your academic responsibilities, you can file a Petition for Final Examination.
+If something unexpected and beyond your control prevents you from fulfilling your academic responsibilities, you can file a Petition for Term Work.

-Petitions should be submitted through the Engineering Portal, and require supporting documentation (see the Petitions page for more information).
+Petitions should be submitted within 7 days through the Engineering Portal, and require supporting documentation in most cases (see the Petitions page for more information).

 A: To pass an individual course, you need 50% in that course.
 However, at U of T Engineering we also review students’ weighted session average at the end of every semester, and this average should be 60% or higher to be in Clear academic standing.